Caspian expeditions of the Rus': Raid of 913

 Map showing the locations of major Rus' raids around the Caspian Sea, mid-9th to mid-11th century.
 Blue dates indicate major Rus' raids; purple outline indicates area affected by the 913 Caspian invasion.
 Names of polities shown depict the situation c.
 950.

 The Rus' launched the first large-scale raid in 913.
 A fleet of 500 ships reached the southern shores of the Caspian Sea through the country of the Khazars.
 In order to secure a peaceful passage through the land of the Khazars, the Rus' promised the Khazars half of their spoils.
 They sailed down the Dnieper River into the Black Sea, then into the Sea of Azov, then up the Don River past the Khazar city of Sarkel, and then by a portage reached the Volga, which led them into the Caspian Sea.

 The Rus' attacked in the Gorgan region around Abaskun, as well as Tabaristan, pillaging the countryside as they went.
 An attempt to repel them as they lay in anchor near islands in the southwestern part of the Caspian Sea proved unsuccessful, and they were then able to roam and raid at will.
 Across the sea they raided at Baku, penetrating inland a distance of three days' journey, and plundering the regions of Arran, Tabaristan, Beylagan, and Shirvan.
 Everywhere they looted as much as they could, taking women and children as slaves.
-The news of their outrages preceded them as they headed homeward and, in the Volga Delta, the Rus' were attacked by Khazars, as well as by some Christians, apparently with the acquiescence of the Khazar ruler.
+The news of their outrages preceded them as they headed homeward and, in the Volga Delta, the Rus' were attacked by Muslims, as well as by some Christians, apparently with the acquiescence of the Khazar ruler.
 According to al-Masudi, those who escaped were finished off by the Burtas and Volga Bulgars.